-Trump vs Clinton: He calls her a devil, she says he abuses women
+Trump threatens jail time, Clinton says rival's campaign is 'exploding'

 "He and I haven't spoken, and I disagree," Trump said.

-Pence, already the subject of rumors that he might bolt the Trump ticket in disgust at the lewd video, tried to quell the rumors by praising Trump after the debate was over.
+Pence, already the subject of rumors that he might bolt the Trump ticket in disgust at the lewd video, tried to quell the rumors by praising Trump on Twitter after the debate.

-"Congrats to my running mate @realDonaldTrump on a big debate win!
-Proud to stand with you..."
-Indiana Governor Pence said.
+On Monday, he stood by Trump and said his position on Syria had been mischaracterized in Sunday's debate.

+"I'm proud to stand shoulder-to-shoulder with him," Indiana Governor Pence said on Fox News, adding that he looked forward to hitting the campaign trail later on Monday.

 Responding to an Oct.
 1 New York Times story, Trump acknowledged using investment losses to avoid paying taxes, saying "of course I do."
 The Times reported he took so substantial a tax deduction on a declared $916 million loss in 1995 that he could legally have avoided paying any federal income taxes for up to 18 years.